The acoustic bass guitar is one of the “not-so” popular acoustic guitars but produces a very unique sound.

 Harmonic Foundation from Bass

 In music, harmony is the process by which the composition of individual sounds, or superpositions of sounds.
 The bass plays a powerful role in how we hear beat as well as harmonies.
 When we hear several notes played at the same time, we hear them all relative to the lowest sounding pitch — the bass note.

 Aside from giving the rhythm, the bass player’s second major responsibility is to properly define the harmony by supplying the correct foundational notes.
 Meaning, the stress, and tension of the song should be given by the bass instrument.

 Most bass guitars have four strings and new players should probably start with this.
 Four-string based guitars are perfectly adequate for most musical styles, meaning almost any genre.

 Five-string basses add a lower B string, giving the instrument a deeper range.
 It is very rare and not that easy to use since it is wider compared to the regular bass guitars.

 Aside from the 4 and 5 string bass guitars, there are also 6-string basses that have even more extended range due to their low B string and high C string.
 They have a wider neck yet, which can be difficult for many players to handle – well unless you are a real pro.
 Though challenging, they’re ideal for bass players who do a lot of soloing as they widen the range and provide room for greater creativity.

-Best Acoustic Bass Guitars
+Best Acoustic Bass Guitars in 2018

 Bass guitar is often one of the most overlooked musical instruments in a band or group.
 In fact, many audiences (even music lovers) have no idea what a bass is and its purpose.
 They do not know the fact that this musical instrument is probably the most critical instrument in a group.